A guide to OR/CR: Introduction

 1. What is an OR/CR?

-The OR/CR LTO issued by the LTO are the two most important documents where you car is concerned, distinguishing it from every other car in the Philippines, even if they happen to be exactly the same model, variant, or body color.
+The LTO issued OR/CR are the two most important documents where you car is concerned.
+These two identifies and distinguishes your car from every other car in the Philippines, even if they happen to be exactly the same model, variant, or body color.
 Think of them as a unique ID for your car.

 A vehicle is typically identified by its designated OR, engine and chassis number, and this information is indicated in the OR and CR.